diversable/maurice/README.md

     - run [?environment_name]: (same as above) Start the Julia REPL with curr. dir. activated if no arg is supplied, or start the specified env by adding an argument
     - pluto: start Pluto.jl (the notebook environment written in Julia); currently, must have pluto installed in the global Julia environment for this command to function properly
     - edit: open VSCode with the current directory, and start up a Julia process in the terminal for working / testing interactively; currently, VSCOde must already be installed and on the the user's $PATH
-  - pkg: get status of installed packages
+  - pkg: get status of installed packages (defaults to current local environment)
 	- status: get status of packages
 	- add [package_name]: add a package from the Julia registry
 	- remove | rm [package_name]: remove package